The Klansman: Development

 Alexander obtained a $1 million guarantee from Paramount.
 The rest was raised from various banks and tax shelters in the US and Europe.
 Richard Burton was to be paid $40,000 a week for ten weeks work plus a percentage.
 Lee Marvin got 10% of the profits.

 Production

-Although Simpson appeared in an unreleased 1973 film called Why?, this film marks his acting debut.
+Although O.J.
+Simpson appeared in an unreleased 1973 film called Why?, this film marks his acting debut.

 Filming took place in Oroville, California, just outside Sacramento.
 Burton and wife Elizabeth Taylor stayed in a rented house in town.
 "It's enchanting here", Burton told the press during filming.
 "It reminds me of my old valley in Wales."

 Richard Burton allegedly drank so much alcohol during the making of this film that many of his scenes had to be shot with him seated or lying down, due to his inability to stand.
 In some scenes, he appears to slur his words or speak incoherently.
 Burton later said that he could not remember making the film.
-Simpson said "There would be times when he couldn’t move".
+Simpson said "There would be times when he couldn’t move."
 Marvin was also a heavy drinker at this time, to the point where Burton claimed in a 1977 interview that when the two men ran into each other at a party years later neither could remember working together.
 At the time of the film, Burton was suffering from depression and sciatica, both debilitating conditions.
-His use of alcohol during the film was to kill the pain from those conditions.
-Later, Burton attributed Marvin to saving his life.
+He later credited Marvin with saving his life.
 "I wouldn't have survived without Marvin," he told the actor and writer Michael Munn.
 Lee Marvin saw that Burton "was drinking not for pleasure of it but because he had a great need, and I doubt he knew what that was himself.
 Maybe it was for Elizabeth.
 But whatever it was, he was in pain, and he drank to kill that pain.
 I used to do it too."